 Employers are required to provide workers’ compensation under the law in the state of Iowa.
 Employers often provide workers’ compensation through an insurance company unless the employer is self-insured.

 Employers choose medical care for workers’ compensation claims, with some exceptions.
-We have more information on this topic here.

 Hire a Qualified Attorney to Work For You